-The Asia-Pacific partnership, which brings together some of the biggest polluters on the planet in Sydney, promised, Thursday, January 12, to fight against global warming without sacrificing economic growth based on fossil fuels, however at the origin of the emission of greenhouse gases.
+The Asia-Pacific partnership, which brings together some of the biggest polluters on the planet in Sydney, promised, Thursday, January 12, to fight against global warming without however sacrificing economic growth based on fossil fuels, yet at the origin of the emission of greenhouse gases.

-“Our conviction of the urgent need to continue development and eradicate poverty is at the heart of our vision," said the six member countries - the United States, Australia, China, Japan, India and South Korea - in a statement. - the "partnership on clean development and the climate”, after two days of meeting.
-A hundred leaders of industrial multinationals were also present at the conference.
-"By working together, we are better able to meet our growing energy demand and common challenges, including those related to air pollution, energy security and the intensity of greenhouse gases." squeeze ”, continue the Six.
+“Our conviction of the urgent need to continue development and eradicate poverty is at the heart of our vision,” the six member countries - United States, Australia, China, Japan, India and South Korea said in a statement. - of the "partnership on clean development and the climate", at the end of two days of meeting.
+Around XNUMX leaders of industrial multinationals were also present at the conference.
+"By working together, we are better able to meet our growing demand for energy and our common challenges, including those related to air pollution, energy security and greenhouse gas intensity. greenhouse ”, continue the Six.

-Note on econology: in the face of ill will, what is the use of the efforts of companies in the countries of the Kyoto Zone if not to undermine their competitiveness?
+Econology note: in the face of ill will, what are the efforts of companies in Kyoto Zone countries for if it is not to hamper their competitiveness?

-In this sense, we would be for the implementation of a "Kyoto Tax" on all products imported from the "Non-Kyoto Zone" to the "Kyoto Zone".
+In this sense, we would be for the establishment of a "Kyoto Tax" on all products imported from the "Non-Kyoto zone" to the "Kyoto zone".